mattsoftware/GreengrassEntryInfrastructure/EntryStack/README.md

     cat monitor.csr
     popd

 Edit the config.json file and add a section for the new account.
+The iotEndpoint can be fetched from the AWS console.
+(IoT Core -> Settings.)
 The output of cert.csr, s3sync.csr and monitor.csr goes into the config file and cdk will need to be deployed.

+    yarn install
+    cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION>
     cdk deploy

 - Head into the AWS IoT Core console to get the certificate